mr-narender/Adriatico-Tours/README.md

 - *Hero image section*: contains a beautiful image of a small island in Croatia.
 - *Intro text*: Informative text about Croatian country to tell the story to the users and spark the interest.
 - *Facts Section*: contains five facts about Croatia: currency, language used, the capital city and how to say good morning and good evening in Croatian.
 - *Top things carousel*: the six facts are spread out in most of the cities we are offering.
-They are mostly famous Croatian monument and culture.
+They are mostly famous Croatian monuments and culture.
 - *Currency Converter*: opportunity to convert Euro to Croatian kuna to better understand currency difference.
 - *Most popular destinations*: This is the same section from the homepage.
 But, at this stage of the customer journey user should have a clearer understanding of Croatian culture and offering and therfore a good time to make a decision on the holiday options.